- About Us

 A Celebration of Life and Remembrance will be held for Garnett at 10:30AM on Saturday August 31st 2019 at First United Methodist Church of Hyattsville located at 6201 Belcrest Road, Hyattsville, Maryland 20782.

-In lieu of flowers the family asks that you make a donation to the Leukemia and Lymphoma Society in his name using the following link https://donate.lls.org/lls/donate and the directions below.
+In lieu of flowers the family asks that you make a donation to the Leukemia and Lymphoma Society in his name using the following link and the directions below:

 He is survived by his wife Darlene Lochte Henley, their daughter, Victoria (Scott) Henley Fraley, and son, Andrew Henley; grandchildren Lillian Yvonne Fraley and Gerald Andrew Fraley.
-He is also survived by sons Martin (Saffie Sowe) Abel, Dwight (Cindy) Abel; grandchildren, Martrina Cox, Chiquera Cox, Mariah Abel and Alani Abel; his sisters, Myrtis Henley Moragne and Marie Henley McKinney; stepmother, Eula Henley; nephews, Steven (Lisa) Boley, Landon Hundley, David (Michelle) Moragne Jr, and Marcus (Andrea) Henley; nieces, Antrina Patrick, Doreni Fleming, Jacqueline Frazier; great-nephews, Damian Boley, Justin Hundley, Josh Moragne, Jarvis Moragne, Jeremy Moragne, Anthony Moragne, Keenan Fleming, Kaleb Fleming and Anthony Frazier; great nieces, Whitney Moragne, Jasmine Moragne, Peyton Patrick, Krystal Fleming, as well as a host of other family including great grandchildren, cousins, in-laws and friends.
+He is also survived by sons Martin (Saffie Sowe) Abel, Dwight (Cindy) Abel; grandchildren, Martrina Cox, Chiquera Cox, Mariah Abel and Alani Abel; his sisters, Myrtis Henley Moragne and Marie Henley McKinney; stepmother, Eula Henley; sister in-law Geraldine Henley; nephews, Steven (Lisa) Boley, Landon Hundley, David (Michelle) Moragne Jr, and Marcus (Andrea) Henley; nieces, Antrina Patrick, Doreni Fleming, Jacqueline Frazier; great-nephews, Damian Starks-Boley, Justin Hundley, Josh Mitchell, Jarvis Moragne, Jeremy Moragne, Anthony Patrick, Keenan Fleming, Kaleb Fleming and Anthony Frazier, AJ Horton, Marcus Henley Jr, Anthony Henley; great nieces, Whitney Moragne, Jasmine Moragne, Peyton Patrick, Krystal Fleming, Marquita Erwin, as well as a host of other family including great grandchildren, cousins, in-laws and friends.